lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

 All JSON fields specified herein are case-sensitive, for both request and response fields.

+Special restrictions apply to the emails and group names that are stored:
+1. All emails must contain at least a single '@' character.
+2. Group names beginning with underscore are not allowed.

 ### Session maintenance
 All the endpoints below will check the cookie for a session ID and generate an error if the session ID is missing, or present but invalid.
 The only